CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 propagator and same event handler would not work as expected.
 The propagator would run just fine through the discrete event that would reset the state, but the ephemeris would not be aware of the change and would just continue the same segment.
-Upon reading the file produces this way, the reader would not be aware that interpolation should not be used around this maneuver as the event would not appear in the file.
+Upon reading the file produced this way, the reader would not be aware that interpolation should not be used around this maneuver as the event would not appear in the file.

-TODO: describe CCSDS-specific API

 ## Developers point of view